robcarver17/pysystemtrade/README.md

 For a longer explanation of the motivation and point of this project see my [blog post.](http://qoppac.blogspot.co.uk/2015/12/pysystemtrade.html)

-*Eventually* pysystemtrade will include the following:
+Currently pysystemtrade can do the following:

-- Backtesting enviroment that will work "out of the box" for the three examples in "Systematic Trading"
+- Backtesting enviroment that will work "out of the box" for chapter 15 of my book ["Systematic Trading"](systematicmoney.org/systematic-trading)
 - Implement all the optimisation and system design principles in the book.

+*Eventually* pysystemtrade will also include the following:

 - Complete implementation of a fully automated system for futures trading (for interactive brokers only), including regularly updated data
-- Code to run the present, and future, examples on my blog qoppac.blogspot.co.uk

 ## Use and documentation